 In 1986 the eight-semester FAMU/USF (University of South Florida) Master of Architecture Cooperative Program was opened to students who have undergraduate degrees in other fields.
 This program has now received its own accreditation and has become independent from the FAMU School of Architecture.
 In the same year, the FAMU B.Arch. program received its first accreditation.

 In 1988 Roy F. Knight was appointed Dean as the School looked toward the '90s and its 15th birthday.
 Both professional programs were re-accredited in 1990 and again in 1995 with full five-year terms of accreditation.
-Professor Knight served as Dean until 1996 when he resigned and Rodner B. Wright was appointed as Dean.
+Professor Knight served as Dean until 1996 when he stepped back into full-time teaching and Rodner B. Wright was appointed as Dean.
 Dean Wright came to the School from Mississippi State University where he had served as Associate Dean.

 In 1992 the School applied for and received federal funding through Title III grants to enhance its previously unfunded student retention endeavors.
 Andrew Chin was hired as the Student Retention Coordinator, and new activities were initiated.
 In 1997 the second five-year cycle of Title III funding was renewed.
-Since our initial funding the School has enjoyed the Title III funding support including our current funding designed to enhance the Masters of Landscape Architecture Program.
+Since our initial funding the School has enjoyed the Title III funding support to enhance the Master of Architecture Program.

 The administration, faculty, and staff are committed to meeting the professions' ever-changing challenges by consistently improving the quality of the School's programs, teaching, research, and public service as well as the recruitment and retention of high-quality students.